fitiavana07/tsk/README.md

 ### Ideas

 - Use key-value (int, task) in db instead of list: faster lookup (no need for search loop).
-- Add progress bar using https://github.com/vbauerster/mpb.
+- Add progress bar using https://github.com/vbauerster/mpb or https://github.com/schollz/progressbar
 - Stylized output with https://github.com/Ullaakut/disgo.
 - Use Travis for CI.
 - Add colors using https://github.com/gookit/color